-Best Tall Building under 100 meters Award of Excellence: 25 King, Brisbane
+Best Tall Building under 100 meters Winner: 25 King, Brisbane

 Head of Funds Management, Real Estate